Fatima-Kmni/IBM-Data-Analyst-Capstone/README.md

 # IBM Data Analyst Capstone Project

-This repository has my work for the IBM Data Analyst Professional Certificate Capstone Project on Coursera.
+This repo has my work for the IBM Data Analyst Professional Certificate Capstone on Coursera.

-Inside the repo:
+It includes:
-- labs → all Jupyter notebooks from Lab01 to Lab23.
-They cover things like collecting data, cleaning it, exploratory analysis, and making visualizations.
+- Jupyter notebooks from Lab01 to Lab23, where I practiced collecting data, cleaning it, exploring, and making visualizations.
-- final → my final presentation in PDF and PowerPoint format.
+- My final presentation (PDF and PowerPoint).
-- data → the survey datasets I worked with (not uploaded here because of the size, they are available from Coursera).
+- The survey datasets I used.
+They are not uploaded here because of size, but they are available from Coursera.

-Tools and methods I used:
-Python (Pandas, Matplotlib, Seaborn, Scikit-learn), SQL, IBM Cognos Analytics, plus data wrangling, visualization, and regression models.
+For this project I mainly worked with Python (Pandas, Matplotlib, Seaborn, Scikit-learn), SQL, and IBM Cognos Analytics.

-About the project:
-The goal was to explore data from the Stack Overflow Developer Survey and find what skills are most in demand.
-I cleaned and analyzed the data, built charts and dashboards, and then put together a presentation to share the results.
+The goal was to analyze data from the Stack Overflow Developer Survey and see what programming skills are most in demand.
+I cleaned and prepared the data, created visualizations and dashboards, and then built a presentation to share the findings.

-Some main points I found:
+Some of the main insights:
-- Python and SQL are the top programming languages.
-- MySQL and PostgreSQL are the most used databases.
-- Jupyter Notebook and VS Code are the most common IDEs.
-- Cloud and AI-related skills are becoming more important.
+Python and SQL are leading programming languages, MySQL and PostgreSQL are common databases, Jupyter Notebook and VS Code are the most used IDEs, and cloud and AI-related skills are rising in importance.

-This project brought together everything I practiced in the certificate: collecting, cleaning, analyzing, visualizing, and presenting data.
+This project was a good chance for me to bring together everything from the certificate: collecting, cleaning, analyzing, visualizing, and presenting data in a clear way.
+Overall this project was a good way for me to practice what I learned and show how I can take a dataset from start to finish.